20+ Best Things to Do at Woodbine Beach 2023

 16. Visit Kew Gardens Park

-Kew Gardens is a beautiful park that stretches between the Boardwalk and Queen Street.
-With gardens, playgrounds, a bandshell, and the Beaches Library, a visit to Kew Gardens will only enhance your visit to the Beach.
+Kew Gardens is a beautiful park that stretches between the boardwalk on the beach and Queen Street East.
+With gardens, playgrounds, a bandshell, and the Beaches Library, a visit to Kew Gardens Park will only enhance your visit to the Beach.

 Bring your blanket and enjoy a picnic in the park, or wander through the gardens down to the beach and boardwalk.